CityOfLewisvilleTexas/utility-data-cleanup/README.md

-# Utility Flow Direction Assignment
+# Clean Utility Data

+A series of scripts to:
+1. snap line endpoints to nearby point features within a specified distance/tolerance
+2. add flow direction to the attribute table of a copy of a line feature layer
+3. add new fields to the attribute tables of copies of line or point feature layers containing information on numbers of connected features and specified attributes of features adjacent to a given feature

-TODO - add details on material (PIPE_TYPE) updates to this section, Overview, and Usage - see Kyunghee's branch 'modifications-2-materials'
+TODO - add details on numbers 1 and 3 above including material (PIPE_TYPE) updates to this section, Overview, and Usage - see Kyunghee's branch 'modifications-2-materials'

 This script adds direction information to the attribute table of a line feature class - direction is determined using the starting and ending point.
 While this can be done for any line feature class, a model of utility networks brought about the need for it.